Iceland Gay Travel

 First of all, the city of Reykjavík has ten main districts.
 Most explorers will opt for Miðbær, or the city center area.
-Unless you are specifically looking to only explore the countryside, this location is ideal.
+Unless you are specifically looking to only explore the countryside, hotels or vacation rentals in this location are ideal.

-If you’re looking for accommodations outside the main city area, but not too far away, check out Laugardalur, which is farther to the north.
+Check out hotels in Laugardalur farther to the north if you’re looking for accommodations slightly outside Reykjavík.
 Laugardalur is the best area to stay if your visit is mainly for sporty activities and you’re not too keen on staying in the city center.

 Airbnb rentals in Kópavogur are another option for a town with a denser suburban feel.
 Here you will have quick access to beautiful scenery without having to drive too far.

-Finally, for those looking for a true “cabin in the woods” or secluded cottage vibe, I would suggest looking at renting an Airbnb in Geysir.
+Travelers looking for a true “cabin in the woods” or secluded cottage vibe should look at renting an Airbnb in Geysir.
 This is the actual region where you’ll find the famous spouting geysers.
 Many of the options here are delightfully quaint.

 Where to Stay in Iceland Based on Trip Length

-My recommendation is to stay in Reykjavík the entire time if your visit is short.
-This way you will be able to get to know the local gay spots and can plan a day trip from the city.
+I recommend staying in Reykjavík the entire time if your visit is short.
+This way you will be able to get to know the local gay area and can plan a day trip from the city.

 Iceland Gay Travel Experiences

-First, I will talk about experiences within the city center of Reykjavík.
-Afterward, I will mention some fantastic countryside activities.
+I’ll first recommend some experiences within the city of Reykjavík.
+Afterward, I’ll mention some fantastic countryside activities.

 Reykjavík Gay Travel Experiences

-Perfect for after you settle in from your flight, Svarta Kaffið has an amazing bread bowl soup.
+Svarta Kaffið has an amazing bread bowl soup. perfect for a post-hike lunch.
 Each day they offer a different soup including a vegetarian option.
 Well worth the price, this cozy restaurant was friendly and delicious.

-A five-minute walk away from Svarta Kaffið is Hallgrimskirkja, the largest Icelandic church.
+Hallgrimskirkja, is a short walk away, the largest Icelandic church.
 Inside you can grab a lift to the top to see the wonderful views of Reykjavík.
 Hallgrimskirkja is such a stunning building.
 It’s an amazing place to take some photos.

-Also, nearby is the Sun Voyager sculpture.
-Located on the waterfront, spend 15 minutes or so taking in some beautiful cityside views of the deep blue water.
+The Sun Voyager sculpture is another nearby stop to make.
+Located on the waterfront, spend 15 minutes or so taking in some beautiful city views of the deep blue water.
 This area is particularly beautiful at sunset.

-If you’re in the mood for a snack or some coffee nearby, stop over at Emilie and the Cool Kids, an adorable café with a modern seating area in the back.
+Stop over at Emilie and the Cool Kids for an afternoon snack They’re an adorable café with a modern seating area in the back.

-As you explore the city, you will surely see Epal Harpa in the distance, a beautiful modern concert hall and cultural center with a glass façade.
+As you explore the city, you will surely see the Harpa Concert Hall in the distance, a beautiful modern cultural center with a glass façade.
 I recommend at least stopping through to see the architecture.
 There are a few shops here too.

 Iceland Gay Saunas

-After the sun sets, join the locals at the open-air hot baths at Sundhöll Reykjavíkur.
-This place is calm and relaxing, perfect for an evening alone or with friends.
+Join the locals at the Sundhöll Reykjavíkur open-air hot baths after sunset.
+This sauna is so calm and relaxing!
+It’s perfect for an evening alone or with friends.

 There are several hot pools of varying temperatures, a full size indoor and outdoor swimming pool with diving board, a steam room and cold pool.
 You can visit year-round and when I was there, I ran into a my local gay friend that I had met at the bar the night before!

 Now for some true adventure!
-Most of us are really wondering: where are the hot springs?!
-Gay travel to Iceland isn’t complete without a hot spring picture!
-So, there are several spots to find surface geothermal activity.
+Most travelers are really wondering: where are the hot springs?!
+Iceland gay travel isn’t complete without a hot spring picture, right?

 Even though it’s a famous tourist location where locals are not usually found, I still had a great time and found it to be stunning.